Aerial Lifts

 Safety and Health Programs

 Employers are required to perform a workplace hazard analysis to determine what personal protective equipment is necessary to protect employees from continued exposure to identified hazards.
-This can be done using and adapting this example job hazard analysis program,
+This can be done using and adapting this example job hazard analysis program.
+In addition, this fall prevention plan guidance document can assist the employer in preventing falls.
+Other example safety and health programs are available for employers to download and adapt to their specific conditions.

-The A-Z safety and health topic pages on fall protection, chain saw safety, personal protective equipment and arboriculture can provide more resource information.
+The following safety and health topic pages on fall protection, chain saw safety, personal protective equipment and arboriculture can provide more resource information.

 Consultation Services